Nonspecific Methods of Infection Prevention Among Medical Staff

 Doffing PPE

 Doffing PPE requires special attention, as the outer surface of PPE may be contaminated with infectious material.
 Improper or careless PPE removal may result in accidental self-contamination.
 Disposable equipment should be placed in an appropriate waste container immediately after removal.
 Equipment intended for multiple use (eg, face shields) should be placed in a special container and decontaminated before reuse according to internal procedures.
 If there is no internal procedure for doffing PPE, follow this sequence: first remove the gloves in a way that minimizes the risk of hand contamination and disinfect the hands.
 Grasp the gown behind your shoulders, pull it down and away from the sides of your body, roll the exposed side of the gown inward into a bundle, and turn the sleeves inside out (avoid touching the front part of the gown, which is contaminated).
 With high-risk pathogens such as the Ebola virus, wearing a new pair of gloves to remove the gown is recommended but in general not required.
 After doffing the gown, disinfect the hands.
 Then remove goggles or a face shield without touching their front parts and disinfect the hands again.
 Next remove the mask (grasp the ties and carefully remove the mask without touching its front), disinfect the hands.
-If clean gloves are used for the doffing of the other PPE, gloves are to be removed last and then hands disinfected again.
+If clean gloves are used for the doffing of the other PPE, gloves are to be removed last and then hands are to be disinfected again.
 If another person assists you with PPE doffing, they also should wear PPE (gown, surgical mask, gloves, in some cases a gown made of, eg, fusible interfacing fabric) and decontaminate the hands after each step of doffing.
-Every health-care center should adjust the sequence of donning and doffing PPE to the equipment available on site.
+Every health care center should adjust the sequence of donning and doffing PPE to the equipment available on site.

-Isolation Methods and Other Methods of Infection Prevention in Health-Care SettingsTop
+Isolation Methods and Other Methods of Infection Prevention in Health Care SettingsTop

 The decision to separate patients or nursing home residents receiving long-term and home care who are infected with a multidrug-resistant strain should be made on a case-by-case basis considering the infection risk and its consequences for other patients as well as negative psychologic effects of long-term isolation.